-Please review the following guidelines for presentation materials for all sessions other than pre-conference workshops.
-If you have any questions or special requirements not covered below, direct them by email to Kirk Knestis not less than 10 days before the conference.
+Please review the following guidelines for presentation materials for all sessions.
+If you have any questions or special requirements not covered below, direct them by email to Kirk Knestis at least 10 days before the conference.

-- Each presenter must bring his or her presentation on a USB drive.
+- Each presenter must bring their presentation on a USB drive.

 - Presenters will use computers connected to projectors in the breakout rooms, provided by conference organizers.

 - Presentation computers will be running Windows and have Microsoft PowerPoint installed.